ResearcherDepartment of Political

 About Kristen Kao

-Kristen Kao is a Senior Research Fellow with the Program on Governance and Local Development (GLD) at the University of Gothenburg.
-She received her PhD in Political Science from the University of California, Los Angeles (UCLA).
+Kristen Kao received her PhD in Political Science from the University of California, Los Angeles (UCLA).
+She is a Senior Research Fellow with the Program on Governance and Local Development (GLD) at the University of Gothenburg.
+Kristen is an expert in survey methodology and experimental design in the Middle East and Sub-Saharan Africa contexts.

 Does it matter what observers say?
 The impact of international election monitoring on

 What do Jordan’s Election Results

 Female Electability in the Arab World: The Advantages of